Curriculum jointly developed by Lambda School and Amazon

 Each graduate of the new Enterprise Backend Development program will leave Lambda School with over 1,300 hours of hands-on coding experience and will have the practical skills required to succeed as a backend developer or software engineer, without needing a 4-year CS degree.

-All learners are required to attend Lambda School's orientation and complete the precourse work
+All learners are required to attend Lambda School’s orientation and are encouraged to practice Java, including completing the prep course made available through Codecademy

 Problem-solving strategies, command-line basics, IDE basics, Git basics, variables, arithmetic operations, strings, user input, object instantiation, boolean logic, conditionals, loops, arrays, and more.